-According to data published by the Department for Education in July 2019, there are now 8,725 academies within multi-academy trusts (MATs) in the UK.
+According to data published by the Department for Education, there are now 8,725 academies within multi-academy trusts (MATs) in the UK.
 Despite this number being just over 27% of the total number of schools within the UK, MATs employ a disproportionately large number of staff, with over 44% of the education workforce working for a MAT.

 As existing MATs expand and new ones open every year, this percentage is only going to grow.

 So, as more and more of our educators are employed by large, multi-site organisations often separated by considerable distance, what needs to be done to ensure that the quality of education offered to young people isn’t affected by this change?

 The answer is to make sure that all of your teachers have effective development opportunities, and that MAT leaders are able to ensure the sharing of knowledge, practice and resources across the whole multi-academy trust.

 With this in mind, we’ve collated six pieces of advice for central MAT leadership, designed to help you harness and centralise the professional capital which exists within your trust:

 6 tips for supporting academies in your trust